Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 In the end, Erin let the fire burn while she went to get water.
 The fireplace was stone, and the kitchen was stone.
 The odds of a stray spark walking all the way to the common room was remote.
 Still, she felt uneasy.

 Something exploded out of the grass.
-Erin screamed, flailed wildly with her bucket and fell over.
-The gigantic bird with leather wings and a beak longer than her arm took off into the sky with an ear-piercing screech.
+Erin screamed, flailed wildly with her bucket, and fell over.
+The gigantic bird with leathery wings and a beak longer than her arm took off into the sky with an ear-piercing screech.
+She caught a flash of scales, as green as the grass it had blended in with, and the long head and beaked teeth?
+The young woman gaped upwards.

 “Oh.
 Oh wow.”